 During this 1st round of public comment, 244 written submissions were received including approximately 5 200 petitions and 194 online comments.
 All of these comment were reviewed and considered and used to inform a revision of the draft White Paper.
-This 2nd draft White Paper was also gazetted for a further round of public comment on 28 October 2022 for a period of 14 days.
+The 2nd draft White Paper was also gazetted for a further round of public comment on 28 October 2022 for a period of 14 days.
 During this period, two physical consultations were held on 7 and 8 November 2022 involving industry and the People and Parks National Steering Committee, respectively.
 In the process, 35 online written submissions were received which resulted in a further refinement of the draft White Paper.

 In line with the Department of Planning, Monitoring and Evaluation (DPME) policy development guidelines, a final Socio-Economic Impact Assessment (SEIA) was submitted and approved by DPME.
-The approved SEIA together with the final draft White Paper will be submitted through Intergovergovermental processes and Cabinet for approval for promulgation and implementation.
+The approved SEIA together with the final draft White Paper were submitted through Intergovergovermental processes and Cabinet for approval.
+Cabinet approved the White Paper for implementation on 29 March 2023.